SichangHe/igem-2022-dku-backup/src/model.md

 the lower limit will be about 1 billion *Shigella*.

-Therefore, it is proper to take 5-6 capsules every 5 hours after the patient start to have symptoms, and distribute 1-5 capsules every 5 hours to the people who might develop symptoms due to living together or common life styles.
+Therefore, it is proper to take 5-6 capsules every 5 hours after the patient start to have symptoms, and distribute 1-5 capsules every 5 hours to people who might develop symptoms due to living together or common lifestyles.

 ### Summary & Future plan

-To conclude, we have described the 20ipaD expression efficiency of Yeast cell through wet-lab results and predicted the post-medication scenario through math modeling.
+To conclude, we have described the 20ipaD expression efficiency of yeast cell through wet-lab results and predicted the post-medication scenario through math modeling.
 The expression efficiency is found to be about 31.25%± 0.75, and the upper limit and lower limit of natural growth of Shigella could help us to define a range for *Shigella* to grow naturally in jejunal.
-By assuming each capsule contains 10 billion CFU, we are able to give a medication guidance for symptomatic patient to take 5-6 capsules per 5 hours and for potential patients to take 1-5 capsules per 5 hours.
+By assuming each capsule contains 10 billion CFU, we are able to give medication guidance for symptomatic patients to take 5-6 capsules per 5 hours and for potential patients to take 1-5 capsules per 5 hours.

-In the future, more work can be devoted to deciding the binding efficiency $\beta$ between Yeast-20ipaD and IpaD, and how much CFU is needed and realistic can a single capsule contain.
-These work can help us better understand the change of number of *Shigella* after medication, so that a more precise medication guidance is available.
+In the future, more work can be devoted to deciding the binding efficiency $\beta$ between yeast-20ipaD and IpaD, how much CFU is needed and realistic can a single capsule contain.
+This work can help us better understand the change in number of *Shigella* after medication, so that more precise medication guidance is available.

-[^Yeast_growth]: Salari R, Salari R.(2017).Investigation of the Best Saccharomyces cerevisiae Growth Condition.
+[^yeast_growth]: Salari R, Salari R.(2017).Investigation of the Best Saccharomyces cerevisiae Growth Condition.
 Electron Physician.  <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5308499/>

 [^Shigella_natural]:Zaika, L. L., Engel, L. S., Kim, A. H., & Palumbo, S. A. (1989).
 Effect of Sodium Chloride, pH and Temperature on Growth of *Shigella* flexneri.
 Journal of food protection, 52(5), 356–359.<https://pubmed.ncbi.nlm.nih.gov/31003269/>